Arnaiz23/TuManga/Documentation/Documentation.md

   * No -> btnAdd disabled (red) -> does not work the createOrder or addProductOrder
   * Yes -> all normal
 * In adminPanel of the employee, don't show the total earnings
-* In adminPanel -> Create the system to search users and products
+* In adminPanel -> Create the system to search users and products (Ok in adminPanel2)